zoffixznet/perl6.party/post/Newcomer-Guide-to-Contributing-to-Core-Perl-6.md

 confident in your work and it isn't something controvercial.
 Otherwise, still submit a Pull Request.

+## Tips and Stuff

+Some tips for excellent bug fixing: write tests to cover the bug firsts.
+They should all fail and when they all pass you know you fixed the bug.
+And even if you fail to fix the bug, the tests can still be submitted to roast.

+Think about the code you're fixing.
+Do similar routines have similar bug?
+Is the bug present with other types of input?
+Often what's reported in the bug report covers just a part of the problem.

 --------

 And again, if you need help, [just ask us](https://perl6.org/irc-dev).